golemfactory/golem-docs/src/pages/docs/creators/ray/ray-on-golem-cli.md

 - `Negotiation initialized` - proposals passing all the above limitations
 - `Negotiated successfully` - providers ready to deploy Ray on Golem image

-At the end of the output you can see the reasons of failing negotiations.
+At the end of the output, you can see the reasons for failing negotiations.
-The most interesting are the reasons around providers' outbound settings, but for now we don't offer any actionable follow up.
+The most interesting are the reasons around providers' outbound settings, but for now, we don't offer any actionable follow-up.

 ### Nodes availability

 The scanning ends with the successful negotiations - the `Negotiated successfully` line shows you the potential size of your cluster.
-Notice that the availability is dynamic - providers might be hired by someone else, more providers might become available, and also more providers might get discovered while your cluster is alive.
+Notice that the availability is dynamic - providers might be hired by someone else, more providers might become available, and more providers might get discovered while your cluster is alive.

 The last thing is the image deployment.
-When starting the actual cluster (with `ray up`) the providers might also fail to start Ray on Golem image.
+When starting the actual cluster (with `ray up`) the providers might also fail to start the Ray on Golem image.
 This might decrease the maximum size of your cluster too.